- Code ENGN3601

 This unit takes a detailed look at various engineering materials and the essential properties behind them.
 There is an emphasis towards energy-related properties and forming properties.
 Materials studied in detail include energy ceramics, ferrous metal systems, non-ferrous metal systems and polymers.
 Property-related topics include plasticity analysis for metal forming operations, electrochemical properties, electrical properties, dielectric properties, energy storage properties, thermoelectric properties and electrochromic properties.
 The lecture material is delivered through on-line techniques and weekly small group sessions combined with extensive laboratory components are used to facilitate the understanding of this material.
 Underpinning this course will be frequent contextualizing through the idea of nanostructuring of established engineering materials.

-Learning Outcomes1.
-Understand plasticity and plastic deformation concepts as they apply to the plastic forming of metal sheets.
+- Understand elastic and plastic deformation concepts as they apply to the plastic forming of metal sheets and polymers.

-2. Understand the principles and importance of electrochemical and corrosion behaviour of metals.
+- Understand the principles and importance of tribological and corrosion behaviour of metals and polymers.

 Professional Skills Mapping: